morinoko/find-recipe-cli-app/README.md

 # FindRecipe

-The goal of this little CLI app is to help you get some cooking inspiration!
+The goal of this little CLI app is to help you get some cooking inspiration directly from your command line!
 Find a recipe by checking out trending recipes or search with a keyword.

-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/find_recipe`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem

 ## Installation